fakeheal/opauth-laravel/README.md

 **I've only tested it with Facebook.
 This does not mean that it won't work for other Oauth2 providers.
 Refer to http://opauth.org/ for help on implementing it.**

+## Installation

+Run:
+`composer require fakeheal/opauth-laravel ~dev-laravel-4`

+Or add this to your `composer.json`:

+`"fakeheal/opauth-laravel": "dev-laravel-4",`

 ## Usage Example

+Install a strategy using composer:

+`composer require opauth/facebook` or `composer require opauth/twitter`

+*Refer to the link that lists all available strategies and how to install them*

 Add this to your `app.php` array of providers:

 `'Fakeheal\OpauthLaravel\OpauthLaravelServiceProvider'`

 Publish the config file and add your strategies: